-RESIDENTIAL DRUG ABUSE PROGRAM
+RESIDENTIAL DRUG ABUSE TREATMENT PROGRAM

-The Residential Drug Abuse Program (RDAP) is operated as a modified therapeutic community (MTC); the community is the catalyst for change and focuses on the inmate as a whole person with overall lifestyle change needs, not simply abstinence from drug use.
+The Residential Drug Abuse Treatment Program (RDAP) is operated as a modified therapeutic community (MTC); the community is the catalyst for change and focuses on the individual as a whole person with overall lifestyle change needs, not simply abstinence from drug use.
 RDAP encourages participants to examine their personal behavior to help them become more pro-social and to engage in "right living"- considered to be based on honesty, responsibility, hard work, and willingness to learn.

 RDAP emphasizes social learning and mutual self-help.
 This aid to others is seen as an integral part of self-change.
 As program participants progress through the phases of the program, they assume greater personal and social responsibilities in the community.
 It is expected that program participants take on leadership and mentoring roles within the MTC as they progress in their program.
-Progress in treatment is based on the inmate's ability to demonstrate comprehension and internalization of treatment concepts by taking behaviorally observable action to change his or her maladaptive and unhealthy behaviors.
+Progress in treatment is based on the individual's ability to demonstrate comprehension and internalization of treatment concepts by taking behaviorally observable action to change his or her maladaptive and unhealthy behaviors.
 It is important to note that successful completion of the Bureau's RDAP requires completion of all three components of the program:

-- Unit Based Treatment, described above, occurs in prison. - Follow-Up Treatment continues for inmates who complete the unit-based component of the RDAP and return to general population.
-An inmate must remain in Follow-Up Treatment for 12 months or until he/she is transferred to a Residential Reentry Center. - Community Treatment is provided while the inmate transitions to the community through an RRC.
+- Unit based treatment, described above, occurs in a BOP institution. - Follow-up treatment continues for those who complete the unit-based component of RDAP.
+The individual must remain in Follow-Up Treatment for 12 months or until he/she is transferred to a Residential Reentry Center or home confinement. - Community treatment is provided while the individual is residing at a Residential Reentry Center (RRC), home confinement, or Federal Monitoring Program (FLM) through Community Treatment Services.